 To get to Porporela, walk to the eastern side of Stradun, pass through the arch, turn right and walk straight towards the Sveti Ivan Tower and you are there.
 Note that as it’s not a typical beach, there are no facilities like showers, toilets, lounges, etc.

 If you are looking for attractive and best Dubrovnik beaches, make sure to check out Buža Beach, offering stunning views of the Adriatic Sea and Lokrum Island.
 The area is rocky with several concrete terraces where you can sunbathe painlessly or jump into the sea.

 Buza beach is an ideal place to watch the sunset, as the horizon turns into a red and orange color palette.
 Moreover, with its central location, you can combine city sightseeing and relaxation in one day.

-To access the area, pass through the hole in the town walls, and walk down the steps to the cliffs.
+To access the area, pass through the hole in the town walls, and walk down the cliffs’ steps.
 Unfortunately, there’s no access for wheelchairs or strollers.
-During summer months, Buza beach could be very windy because of its location, therefore come here during the mornings.
+During the summer months, Buza beach could be very windy because of its location, therefore come here during the mornings.
 And because of the crazy winds and terrain, Buza beach is not very family-friendly either.

 The basic facilities on the beach include a small cafe-bar selling snacks and refreshments.

 Pronounced as “shoo-lich, “it is also referred to as Kolorina beach because of its location in Kolorina bay, just outside of City Walls.
 The beach is one of the oldest compared to other Dubrovnik beaches and a favorite spot for locals.
 Due to its location, it is also famous among those who come on a day trip to Dubrovnik.